-Qualified Opinion
+Opinion

-We have audited the financial statements of the Bank of Montserrat Limited (the "Bank"), which comprise the statement of financial position as at September 30, 2021, and the statement of income, statement of comprehensive income, statement of changes in shareholders' equity and statement of cash flows for the year then ended, and notes to the financial statements, including a summary of significant accounting policies and other explanatory information.
+We have audited the financial statements of the Bank of Montserrat Limited (the "Bank"), which comprise the statement of financial position as at September 30, 2022, and the statement of income, statement of comprehensive income, statement of changes in shareholders' equity and statement of cash flows for the year then ended, and notes to the financial statements, including a summary of significant accounting policies and other explanatory information.

-In our opinion, except for the possible effects of the matters described in the Basis for Qualified Opinion section of our report, the accompanying financial statements present fairly, in all material respects, the financial position of the Bank as at September 30, 2021, and its financial performance and its cash flows for the year then ended in accordance with International Financial Reporting Standards ("IFRS"), and the provisions of the Banking Act of Montserrat No. 15 of 2015 and its Amendments (the "Act").
+In our opinion, the accompanying financial statements present fairly, in all material respects, the financial position of the Bank as at September 30, 2022, and its financial performance and its cash flows for the year then ended in accordance with International Financial Reporting Standards ("IFRSs") and the provisions of the Banking Act of Montserrat No. 15 of 2015 and its Amendments (the "Act").

-Basis for Qualified Opinion
+Basis for Opinion